percona/cloud-tools/doc/Agent.rst

-Percona Agent is a background service that collects MySQL server metrics and sends this data to Percona Cloud Tools (PCT) over a secure connection.
+Percona Agent is a background service that collects MySQL server metrics and sends this data to Percona Cloud over a secure connection.
 It uses a unique API key to identify the data for a specific organization.

 Percona Agent code is open source, and available on